cat-friend/ultimate-accelerator/documentation/user-stories-acceptance.md

 ### Viewing Challenges
 * As an authenticated user, I can view all of my challenges by clicking a button in the navigation bar.
-* If I want to view specific details about a challenge, I can click on a challenge to be redirected to `/challenges/:challengeId` to see its title, description, challenge composition, and tags.
+* If I want to view specific details about a challenge, I can click on a challenge to be redirected to `/challenges/:challengeId` to see its title, description, challenge composition, and tags. - unneeded

 #### Acceptance Criteria
 - [ ] Navigation bar must have a button for viewing all of the authenticated user's challenges (`/users/:userId/challenges`)